abhi2cool/galaxy-kubernetes-htc-condor/README.md

 ## This is an attempt to replicate Galaxy docker swarm/compose implementation on kubernetes Deployed over ACS
 ### Pre-requisites
 ACS kubernetes clusrter with one master and preferably two or more agent nodes
-- The following links shall help cluster creation and management
+- The following links shall help with cluster creation and management
   - Deploy Kubernetes cluster for Linux containers
     - https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-kubernetes-walkthrough
   - Using the Kubernetes web UI with Azure Container Service
     - https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-kubernetes-ui
-Get the node info with
+- Get the node info with
 ```
 [localhost]: kubectl get nodes
 ```